top of page

 Cosimo Carovani

-“… Sound quality, flawless together and
+“… Sound quality, impeccable together and

 commitment to making the dialogue between the instruments intelligible ... "